-E.g., for a 1.67 m2 patient: 240 mg/m2; dose = 400 mg - 6.
-It is best practice that calculated chemotherapy doses with a decimal point that are less than 10 mg are rounded to the nearest tenth, and doses greater than or equal to 10 mg are rounded to the closest whole number - 7.
+- 6. It is best practice that calculated chemotherapy doses with a decimal point that are less than 10 mg are rounded to the nearest tenth, and doses greater than or equal to 10 mg are rounded to the closest whole number. - 7.
 Standardized regimen: specific medication order forms should be developed and employed for medication prescribing.
 They can decrease potential errors by organizing treatment information in a clear, consistent and uniform format. - 8.
-Electronic prescribing systems i.e. computerized prescriber order entry (CPOE) should be implemented where possible to further enhance the adjust dose as indicated (continue, hold temporarily or discontinue) safety of cytotoxic prescriptions.
-This will help eliminate interpretation errors from illegible handwriting, enable standardization of orders involving cytotoxics, control user access to restrict prescribing to specific specialties/designations and provide additional safety checks that are not possible with paper orders - 9.
-Standing orders: it is highly recommended that doctor mention the following whenever these drugs are prescribed: - Name of lab or diagnostic test (e.g. electrolytes, serum creatinine, LFTs, serum drug levels, Echo etc.) - When to be done, how frequently to be repeated and what is the target level - Complete and clear orders for Pre-chemo drugs, chemo adjuvants, required hydration and rescue agents as indicated - 10.
-Promote Culture of Safety: Given the high risk associated with these medicines if any staff (doctor, pharmacist or nurse) or patient shows concern related to medication or prescription, carefully review it along with them and resolve the confusion in timely, professional and courteous manner.
+Electronic prescribing systems i.e. computerized prescriber order entry (CPOE) should be implemented where possible to further enhance the adjusted dose as indicated (continue, hold temporarily or discontinue) safety of cytotoxic prescriptions.
+This will help eliminate interpretation errors from illegible handwriting, enable standardization of orders involving cytotoxics, control user access to restrict prescribing to specific specialties/designations and provide additional safety checks that are not possible with paper orders. - 9.
+Standing orders: it is highly recommended that the doctor mentions the following whenever these drugs are prescribed: - Name of lab or diagnostic test (e.g. electrolytes, serum creatinine, LFTs, serum drug levels, Echo etc.). - o When to be done, how frequently to be repeated and what is the target level - Complete and clear orders for Pre-chemo drugs, chemo adjuvants, required hydration and rescue agents as indicated. - 10.
+Promote Culture of Safety: Given the high risk associated with these medicines if any staff (doctor, pharmacist or nurse) or patient shows concern related to medication or prescription, carefully review it along with them and resolve the confusion in a timely, professional and courteous manner. - 1.
+Must verify correct patient before dispensing (use two identifiers i.e.: patient name & Medical Record # (MR#). - 2.
+The drug name, dose, rate, route, frequency, dilution, and duration of therapy must be carefully checked and ensure that the right medicine is ordered. - 3.
+In case of incorrect, ambiguous or incomplete order, hold dispensing and clarify the order with the prescriber.
+Always confirm never assume. - 4.
+Check necessary info, patient parameters (like allergy, weight, height, BSA, AUC, contraindications, renal function etc.) and drug parameters (dose, rate, route, concentration for infusion, duration, duplications, interactions etc.) during the order/prescription review while dispensing.